Augustus John Rush: Career and research

 As assistant professor in the Department of Psychiatry and Behavioral Sciences, University of Oklahoma, he led the third year medical student rotation in psychiatry and founded the Depression Clinic.

 He then joined the Department of Psychiatry, University of Texas Southwestern Medical Center at Dallas as associate professor, Professor and subsequently Vice Chair in Psychiatry.

 He was later also appointed Vice Chair and Professor in the Department of Clinical Sciences at UT Southwestern Medical Center at Dallas.

 Subsequently, as Professor and Vice Dean of Clinical Sciences at Duke-NUS Medical School in Singapore from 2008 to 2013, he established and developed specialized programs to launch and support patient-oriented research careers for clinicians by creating the Academic Medicine Research Institute, and a program in clinical research for third-year medical students.

+He also served as founding CEO of the Singapore Clinical Research Institute from 2008-2012.

+He has supervised psychiatric residents and faculty as adjunct professor of psychiatry, Duke School of Medicine, Durham NC (2009-2023), and as Adjunct Clinical Professor of Psychiatry at Texas Tech University, Premium Basin, TX (2016-2021).

+Since 2014, he has offered his research consulting and academic mentoring services through his company, Curbstone Consultant LLC, Dallas Texas.

 His research has focused on the development and testing of innovative treatments for depressive and bipolar disorders including medications, medication combinations, somatic treatments, psychotherapy, and disease management protocols.
 Rush's work is widely recognized nationally and internationally, and has received awards from many professional organizations including the American College of Psychiatrists, American Psychopathological Association the National Alliance for Research in Schizophrenia and Affective Disorders, the American Psychiatric Association and the Society for Biological Psychiatry, among others.
 In 2014, Thomson Reuters recognized Dr. Rush as one of the “World’s Most Influential Scientific Minds”.

+His work has entailed foundational contributions to psychiatry across multiple domains, Particularly in the diagnosis and treatment of mood disorders (i.e. plural not singular).

+Development and Testing of Cognitive Therapy

+Rush collaborated with Aaron T. Beck in the early development, specification and evaluation of cognitive therapy, co-authoring pivotal studies that established its efficacy for depression.
+His work helped transition cognitive therapy from a research concept into a structured, replicable treatment for depressed adults, and then later depressed adolescents (with Dr. Christopher Wilkes), and those with bipolar disorder, with Monica Basco, PhD.

+Treatment Innovation and Clinical Trials

+He has played a role in the development and testing of novel pharmacologic treatments for mood disorders.
+Rush conducted influential studies on valproate for bipolar disorder and fluoxetine for obsessive-compulsive disorder (OCD), and vagus nerve stimulation-stimulation for treatment-resistant depression.